ls4408/bi-gru-tranlator/README.md

 # Auther: Liwei Song
 # Project name: Bi-GRU Machine translator (French to English) with attention.

-Environment: Python 3.6 with pytorch installed.
+Environment: Python 3.6 with pytorch installed, ubuntu 16.04 (or compatiable version on cloud)

-<br>The translation program could be launched by the followin command:
+<br>The translation program could be launched by the followin command in shell:
 ```python
 python tranlator.py
 ```